MikeWent/PhotonPCB/README.md

 # PhotonPCB
-Method that employ Anycubic Photon DLP printer for the creation of printed circuit boards (PCB)
+Method that employs a Anycubic Photon DLP printer for the creation of printed circuit boards (PCB)

 ## 1. PCB design